-MCC conducts safety audits and environmental audits covering 16 plants, one R&D center and 88 domestic and overseas Group company sites.
+MCC conducts safety audits and environmental audits covering 16 plants, one R&D center and 94 domestic and overseas Group company sites.

-In fiscal 2017, MCC conducted safety audits of 15 plants and 20 Group company sites as well as environmental audits of nine plants and one Group company site.
-Through the audits, MCC checked and evaluated the workplaces' PDCA cycles based on audit subjects designated in the fiscal 2017 audit plan and provided guidance related to needed improvements.
+In fiscal 2018, MCC conducted safety audits of 10 plants and 23 Group company sites as well as environmental audits of seven plants and four Group company sites.
+Through the audits, MCC checked and evaluated the workplaces' PDCA cycles based on audit subjects designated in the fiscal 2018 audit plan and provided guidance related to needed improvements.